-Submissions are now open for the 2015 Rooftop Films Summer Series.
+Submissions are now CLOSED the 2015 Rooftop Films Summer Series.
+Submissions for the 2016 Summer Series will re-open in September.

 "My screening at Rooftop was one of the most memorable nights of my life—seeing my New York movie in a distinctly New York locale, with the most attractive, stylish and enthusiastic audience I can imagine.
 A light mist falling.
 Really, pinch me.
 Rooftop does more than program unusual films in remarkable locations (and vice versa)—it fosters a deep sense of community among New York independent filmmakers, one that is sorely needed.
 As trite as it sounds, Rooftop has made a lot of indie dreams possible—including my own."